mhalhamdan/dealapp-data/README.md

 For the purposes of this assessment, in the firewall rules I have enabled public access so that the team can review the database.
 In a production environment I would restrict the access to a few IP addresses.
 I also enabled SQL login with credentials, but a better way of managing DB access would be through an identity provider which Azure provides, so that we can manage the roles and access of persons in regards to sensitive data.

-For secrets management, I would use Azure Key Vault and inject them at deployment in a production environment.
+For secrets management, I would use Azure Key Vault and inject them at deployment in a production environment instead of only keeping the current config.yaml file.

 ### SQL Injection
 Used pandas to_sql() [https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_sql.html](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_sql.html) to insert rows into a temporary table for ease of formatting and to prevent sql injection (I have tested this).